-Kereval is the combination of “KER” and “EVAL”, respectively “House” in Breton language and the beginning of the word “evaluation” for the test activity.
+Kereval is the combination of “KER” and “EVAL”, meaning, respectively, “House” and the beginning of the word “evaluation” in the Breton language.

-The logo refers with the magnifying glass and the character “angström” to the research of the infinitely small.
+With the magnifying glass and the character “angström” the logo refers to the research of the infinitely small.

 We constantly invest in research and development to maintain our level of excellence with major national accounts.

 The satisfaction of the customer, the taste of work well done and the well-being of its employees are the ingredients which contribute to the quality of the service rendered, to the success of its customers and of Kereval; a virtuous loop!

 PASSI qualification renewed

 PASSI qualification and ISO/IEC 17 025 accreditation renewed

 Kereval receives the “Prestataire d’Audit de la Sécurité des Systèmes d’Information” (PASSI) security visa from the Agence Nationale de la Sécurité des Systèmes d’Information (ANSSI)

 Kereval is accredited ISOBUS Certification Laboratory by the AEF